The best running jackets 2024: beat the wind and rain on your run with these ultralight offerings

 It's fully waterproof with sealed seams, making it a solid choice for rainy training sessions, and has a vented back to allow airflow.
 It's a smart design, but we found that it doesn't work well when worn with a running backpack or hydration pack that blocks the vent.

-Also, the hood isn't adjustable, but in our tests it stayed in place even in high winds.
+The hood isn't adjustable, which would normally be a minus, but in our tests it stayed in place even in high winds.
 On dry days, you can stash it out of the way to minimize wind resistance.
 The jacket can also be packed into its own chest pocket if you start to warm up.

 We’d recommend it for shorter sessions when you don't need to carry additional water, gels, and other gear.